Click on any of the videos below for details about our new eBranch:

 I have multiple memberships.
 Do I have to enroll for each membership?

-One of the enhancements of the new eBranch is that it now displays all personal accounts to which your Social Security Number is linked.
-No more multiple logins!
+One of the benefits of eBranch is that it displays all personal accounts to which your Social Security Number is linked.
+No multiple logins!
 Note that non-personal accounts (Business, Organization, Custodial, Representative Payee, Trust, and Estate) will need to be enrolled separately due to privacy requirements.

 I have a joint owner on my membership.
 Can they enroll in eBranch?

 Yes!
-Another enhancement of the new eBranch is that joint owners can now have their own login credentials.
+Another benefit of eBranch is that joint owners can have their own login credentials.
 They will see only those personal accounts and loans to which their Social Security Number is linked.
 Joint owners will be able to view transaction history, perform transfers, etc. They currently will not have access to Bill Payer, check ordering, and eStatements and will not be able to view joint Visa Credit Cards and Patriot in-house mortgages – these functions are currently in development.

 I am the responsible signer for a Custodial, Representative Payee, Trust, or Estate Account.
 Can I enroll in eBranch?